In 1756, at the time of this etching by Giuseppe Vasi, Strada Pia, the street opened by Pope Pius IV

 characterized the first fifty years (1861-1911) of the new kingdom.
 In 1888, on the occasion of a visit to Rome by German Emperor Wilhelm II, it was decided to redesign the surroundings of Palazzo del Quirinale and two nunneries were replaced by a public garden.
 S. Andrea was spared because of its artistic value, but the adjoining monastery was confiscated and turned into a building which houses public offices.

-Another change relates to the obelisk placed by Pope Pius VI in 1786 at Piazza del Quirinale.
+Another change relates to the obelisk which Pope Pius VI placed at Piazza del Quirinale in 1786.

 (left) Fašade; (right-above) elliptical lantern; (right-below) decoration above the entrance with the IHS monogram which the Jesuits adopted as